 One of the most effective ways to get more of what you want, is to be grateful for it.
 Want more money?
 Be grateful for money you already have.
 Want more meaningful connections in your life?
 Be grateful for the relationships you already have.
 This is how it works and we all know that.
-I won’t go into the “why” for now, let’s just agree that gratefulness works like an amplifier: it just brings more of what you’re grateful for.
+I won’t go into the “why” for now, let’s just agree that gratitue works like an amplifier: it just creates more of what you’re grateful for.

 But, there is a catch.